 Both Pilke and Arktikum are museums in Rovaniemi that you should visit with kids.
 There is lots in both to keep their attention and plenty of interactive things for them to touch, try and do.
 The third museum, Korundi the Contemporary Art Museum was good, but not suitable for younger children.
 We spent most of our time on the upper floor shouting at our son to keep away from the displays as most of them were made from glass.
 However, if you are visiting Rovaniemi with older kids, they might enjoy this museum.

 All three museums are included in a Culture Pass which costs just €20 per adult and €10 per child between 7 and 15 years of age.
 Under 7’s are free entry into the museums.
 The pass is valid for 7 days and allows you to visit each museum once over the course of its validity.
 And it is worth it in my opinion as entry to Arktikum costs €13/6 adult/child and entry to Pilke costs €7/5 adult/child.
+If you are wondering what to do in Rovaniemi in winter to get out of the cold, a visit to one of the museums is ideal.

 While there are many more things to do in Rovaniemi with kids, these were the ones we had a chance to experience during our visit to see Santa in Lapland.
 For a full list of possible experiences and excursions in the area, visit the Visit Rovaniemi site where you will find lots more ideas for things to do with kids in Rovaniemi, Lapland.